Super Bowl LIV: Second half

-San Francisco took the second half kickoff and drove 60 yards in nine plays, with Emmanuel Sanders catching two passes for 20 yards, Samuel rushing for 14 yards and Juszczyk hauling in a 14-yard reception.
+San Francisco took the second half kickoff and drove 60 yards in nine plays, with wide receiver Emmanuel Sanders catching back-to-back passes for 20 yards, Samuel rushing for 14 yards and Juszczyk hauling in a 14-yard reception.
 Gould finished the drive with a 42-yard field goal, giving the 49ers a 13–10 lead.
-Linebacker Fred Warner intercepted Mahomes on the next drive, returning it three yards to the San Francisco 45-yard line.
+Linebacker Fred Warner intercepted Mahomes on a pass intended for wide receiver Tyreek Hill on the next drive, returning it three yards to the San Francisco 45-yard line.
 Garoppolo started the ensuing drive with a 16-yard pass to Samuel.
-Three plays later, on 3rd-and-8, he threw a 26-yard pass to receiver Kendrick Bourne and then followed it up with a 10-yard pass to Juszczyk on the Chiefs 1-yard line.
-Raheem Mostert ran the ball into the end zone on the next play, increasing the 49ers' lead to 20–10 with 2:35 left in the third quarter.
+Three plays later, on 3rd-and-8, he threw a 26-yard pass to wide receiver Kendrick Bourne and then followed it up with a 10-yard pass to Juszczyk on the Chiefs 1-yard line.
+Running back Raheem Mostert ran the ball into the end zone on the next play, increasing the 49ers' lead to 20–10 with 2:35 left in the third quarter.

-On Kansas City's next drive, they drove the ball to the 49ers 23-yard line.
-On a 3rd-and-6, Mahomes threw a pass intended for Tyreek Hill that was slightly behind the receiver.
-Hill tried to reach back for it, but the ball bounced off his arm and was intercepted by cornerback Tarvarius Moore, who returned it seven yards to the 49ers 20-yard line with 11:57 left in the game.
-After the Chiefs defense rallied to force a punt, Kansas City got the ball with 8:53 left in the game and went on to score touchdowns on their next three drives.
-First, they moved the ball 62 yards in 10 plays.
-After a challenge by San Francisco succeeded in overturning a completed pass, the Chiefs faced 3rd-and-15 with 7:13 left in the game.
-Mahomes called the play "Jet Chip Wasp", which resulted in a 44-yard completion from Mahomes to Hill from the Chiefs 35-yard line.
-Two plays later, Moore committed pass interference while trying to cover tight end Travis Kelce in the end zone, moving the ball 20 yards to the 49ers one-yard line, and Mahomes threw to Kelce for a touchdown on the next play.
-San Francisco had to punt after three plays and Kansas City quickly stormed back for another score, advancing 65 yards in seven plays, the longest a 38-yard completion from Mahomes to Watkins.
-On 3rd-and-goal from the 49ers 5-yard line, Mahomes threw the ball to Williams, who just managed to stretch the ball across the goal line before going out of bounds.
+On Kansas City's next drive, which carried into the fourth quarter, they reached the San Francisco 23-yard line.
+On 3rd-and-6, however, Mahomes threw another pass intended for Hill that was slightly behind the receiver.
+Hill tried to reach back for it, but the ball bounced off his arm and was intercepted by safety Tarvarius Moore, who returned it seven yards to the 49ers 20-yard line with 11:57 left in the game.
+After the Kansas City defense rallied to force a punt, the Chiefs moved the ball 62 yards in 10 plays.
+During the drive, Mahomes appeared to complete a 17-yard pass to Hill on 2nd-and-15, but a replay challenge by the 49ers determined that Hill did not secure the catch as he went to the ground, bringing up 3rd-and-15.
+On the next play, Mahomes completed a 44-yard pass to Hill from the Kansas City 35-yard line, which the former called "Jet Chip Wasp".
+Two plays later, Moore committed pass interference while trying to cover tight end Travis Kelce in the end zone, moving the ball 20 yards to the San Francisco 1-yard line, and Mahomes threw to Kelce for a touchdown on the next play, cutting the Chiefs' deficit to 20–17 with 6:13 left in the game.
+Kansas City then forced a three-and-out and quickly stormed back for another score, advancing 65 yards in seven plays, the longest a 38-yard completion from Mahomes to Watkins.
+On 3rd-and-goal from the 5-yard line, Mahomes threw the ball to Williams, who just managed to stretch the ball across the goal line before going out of bounds.
 The touchdown was a close call, but was upheld by a booth review, giving Kansas City a 24–20 lead with 2:44 remaining in the game.